 8: Show up for the hearing

-You must appear in court for a conservatorship hearing in order to obtain a limited conservatorship.
-Unless the doctor's Capacity Declaration states that the prospective conservatee is unable to attend due to medical reasons, they must appear in court.
+You must appear in court for a conservatorship hearing to obtain a limited conservatorship.
+Unless the doctor's Capacity Declaration states that the prospective conservatee cannot attend due to medical reasons, they must appear in court.

 9: Obtain Order and Letters

 Obtaining the Order and Letters is the final stage in the procedure.
 Depending on the court, receiving the final documentation will take two to three weeks.
-They should be filed in advance of the hearing, but extra copies should be brought to court.
+They should be filed before the hearing, but extra copies should be brought to court.

 Keeping a Conservatorship at Bay

 An individual may wish to escape a conservatorship for a variety of reasons.
 This can be accomplished with the assistance of a conservatorship lawyer and diligent estate planning.
 Powers of Attorney for treatment and banking may be used to appoint others to make decisions on your behalf.
 A Healthcare Power of Attorney and a Financial Power of Attorney can both appoint the same person to manage your personal affairs, or they can name different individuals.
 Power of attorney could be your next best choice if you choose to escape a conservatorship.
-Powers of attorney can also be handled by a conservatorship lawyer.
+A conservatorship lawyer can also handle powers of attorney.

 The Risks of Excessive Influence

 Anyone is vulnerable, but elderly or ill people are particularly vulnerable as they become more dependent on others' physical and emotional support.
-An influencer sees an opportunity to gain personal gain by influencing another's decision, typically by deception and persuasion.
+An influencer sees an opportunity to gain personal gain by influencing another's a decision, typically by deception and persuasion.
 The method of influencing another's free will by unreasonable coercion, resulting in that person's lack of choice and forcing them to behave against their free will, is known as undue influence.
-Undue control can take many forms, all of which can be harmful to a person's mental and physical health, as well as their properties.
+Undue control can take many forms, all of which can harm a person's mental and physical health and their properties.

 Undue Influence Critical Indicators

-Excessive gifting by the influenced or spending a lot of time with one person.
+Excessive gifting by the influence or spending a lot of time with one person.

-Changes in adult attitudes, such as eating habits, daily activities, and even likes and dislikes.
+Changes in adult attitudes include eating habits, daily activities, and even likes and dislikes.

-Isolation from family or friends, as well as a reduction in the frequency of visits with friends.
+Isolation from family or friends and a reduction in the frequency of visits with friends.